Total Processing > Blog > Payments > Payment gateways explained: Everything you need to know

 How does a payment gateway work?

-1. Payment Page
+1. Payment page

-2. Payment Gateway Authentication
+2. Payment gateway authentication

 The payment gateway receives the details, including transaction amount, currency, cardholder name, address, order number and other transactional information.
-It identifies the bank the card was issued from and queries the bank for confirmation.

-4. Transaction Complete
+4. Transaction complete

 If accepted, the funds will be transferred to your merchant account where they will sit for the agreed settlement period, before being sent to your nominated business bank account.